Company FAQs

 4I am out of FedEx® labels, what can I do?

 Call and request that more labels be shipped to you.
-If you require a label for a same day shipment, one can be emailed to you.
-FedEx® labels can not be faxed due to the poor reproduction quality of fax machines.
+If you require a label for a same-day shipment, one can be emailed to you.
+FedEx® labels cannot be faxed due to the poor reproduction quality of fax machines.

 5How can I verify that my package arrived at MicroGenDX?